jaieshbhagat/ACPCE-LaTeX-Template/README.md

 \makedeclaration %Adds Declaration Page to document

 \begin{abstract} %Adds Abstract Page to document
-This report specifies the various processes and techniques used in gathering requirements, designing, implementing and testing for the<br>project on 'ACPCE Transactional System Using OAuth 2.0'.
-Existing problems with current system in the institute was analysed and<br>noted.
-This project aims to solve some of the problems by creating a core software, development platforms for future works and to<br>set up necessary infrastructure for maintaining transactional data for the institute, thus, adding more value to the current<br>system.
-The requirements were gathered from various institute departments and stakeholders, based on which, requirement was<br>modelled.
-A web application, using Java, MySQL and frameworks like Spring, Hibernate, Apache, etc, was designed to fulfil the<br>modelled requirements.
-Features of the system includes, but are not limited to, Admissions, Student and Staff Dashboard,<br>Examinations, Results, WebAdmin, ACPCE SSO and Attendance.
+This report specifies the various processes and techniques used in gathering requirements, designing, implementing and testing for the project on 'ACPCE Transactional System Using OAuth 2.0'.
+Existing problems with current system in the institute was analysed and noted.
+This project aims to solve some of the problems by creating a core software, development platforms for future works and to set up necessary infrastructure for maintaining transactional data for the institute, thus, adding more value to the current system.
+The requirements were gathered from various institute departments and stakeholders, based on which, requirement was modelled.
+A web application, using Java, MySQL and frameworks like Spring, Hibernate, Apache, etc, was designed to fulfil the modelled requirements.
+Features of the system includes, but are not limited to, Admissions, Student and Staff Dashboard, Examinations, Results, WebAdmin, ACPCE SSO and Attendance.
 \end{abstract}

 \tableofcontents %Adds Table of Contents Page to document